Multimodal LLM-assisted Evolutionary Search for Programmatic Control Policies: Experiments

 \subsection{Experimental Results}

+\textbf{Comparative evaluations of MLES.} Table \ref{comparative_table} presents the performance of each method on Lunar Lander and Car Racing benchmarks.
+We report the average and best performance across five independent runs for both training and testing, along with the standard error of the mean (SEM).
+On the Lunar Lander task, a score above 1.00 signifies a successful landing on all instances, with higher scores indicating greater fuel savings.
+For the Car Racing task, a score of 100 represents a flawless completion of all tracks.
+For both tasks, a higher score indicates better performance.
+The specific metrics used for these evaluations are detailed in \textbf{Appendix~\ref{metricinmlesandrl}}.

-\paragraph{Comparative evaluations of MLES} Table~\ref{comparative_table} reports the average performance across five independent runs for each method on both training and testing instances.
-MLES gets the highest training performance on Lunar Lander and ranks as the second-best on Car Racing, closely trailing the PPO baseline.
-Compared to the Initial Policy, which serves as the search starting point, MLES achieves substantial improvements across both tasks, demonstrating its practical effectiveness.
-These results provide a positive answer to our first research question: MLES is capable of directly synthesizing high-performing policies through environment interaction, delivering performance on par with strong DRL baselines.
+As Table \ref{comparative_table} shows, the MLES achieves the highest training performance on Lunar Lander and ranks second-best on Car Racing, performing comparably to the strong PPO baseline.
+Compared to the Initial Policy, which serves as our starting point, MLES demonstrates substantial improvements across both tasks, highlighting its practical effectiveness.
+These results provide strong evidence that MLES can directly synthesize high-performing policies through environment interaction, achieving performance on par with strong DRL baselines.

-Compared to EoH, MLES consistently outperforms it on both training and testing instances.
-The performance gap is especially notable on the more challenging Car Racing task, indicating that integrating behavior analysis significantly enhances the effectiveness and robustness of evolved policies.
+When compared to EoH, MLES consistently and significantly outperforms it on both training and testing instances.
+Furthermore, MLES exhibits superior convergence and stability, as indicated by its smaller SEM.
+The performance gap is especially pronounced in the more challenging Car Racing task.
+This outcome demonstrates that integrating behavior analysis not only substantially enhances the effectiveness of policy evolution but also improves the robustness of the generated policies.

-However, we observe a consistent drop in test performance relative to training across all methods.
-This indicates that generalization remains a challenge, especially in high-variance environments.
-In Section~\ref{generalization_experiment}, we explore how MLES can leverage its population-based nature to improve generalization through policy ensembling.
+However, we observe a consistent drop in testing performance relative to training across all methods.
+This indicates that generalization remains a challenge.
+In \textbf{Appendix~\ref{generalization_experiment}}, we explore how MLES can leverage its population-based nature to improve generalization through policy ensembling.

+\textbf{Analysis of policy discovery efficiency.} Figs.~\ref{efficiency_fig1} and \ref{efficiency_fig2} illustrate the convergence of the best policy performance with respect to the count of environment resets for four methods.
+Colored curves represent the mean performance over five runs, and shaded areas indicate the SEM, reflecting the stability during the policy discovery process.